 Brazil is the 12th largest country in the world by GDP and the second largest in the Americas.
 The country has recently announced green investment plans that aim to unlock opportunities that will drive green financing in key sectors including agriculture, transport infrastructure, and renewable energy.
-Brazil has also recently announced plans to double bilateral trade efforts with countries such as the UAE over the next five years to reach $5.6 billion.
+Brazil international trade efforts are planning to double bilateral trade efforts with countries such as the UAE over the next five years to reach $5.6 billion.

 “Trade ties between Brazil and key economies around the world have always been strong.
 We are pleased with our collaboration with ISP and are confident that it will help us build bridges and engage with the right stakeholders to pursue long term, fruitful partnerships,” said Mahmood Al Bastaki, COO of DT World and General Manager of WLP.

 Brazil trading recorded a 31.2 percent increase in exports from 2020 to reach $25.5 billion and a 57.6% surge in Brazil imports, reaching $18.1 bn in July of this year, with a majority of export activity going out from São Paulo.
 ISP joins the WLP after Viracopos International Airport, DP World Santos Terminal, Azul Airlines and Santos Port Authority joined the initiatives with the aim to expand commercial opportunities between emerging markets and facilitate easier access to trade in the Middle East, Asia and Africa.